apache/hop/docs/hop-tech-manual/README.md

 ## Contributing

-To contribute to this documentation create a pull request adding new content to the existing pages or add new pages to the repoitory.
+To contribute to this documentation create a pull request adding new content to the existing pages or add new pages to the repository.

-The document structure is represented by the [nav.adoc](modules/ROOT/nav.adoc) file add an xref in this file when creating a new page.
+The document structure is represented by the [nav.adoc](modules/ROOT/nav.adoc) file.
+Add an xref in this file when creating a new page.